-Section 11(2)(c) zero-rates the domestic leg of the international transportation of goods, as well as any ancillary transport services rendered, where these services are supplied by the same vendor who is contracted by the customer to provide the zero-rated international transport service.
-In order to qualify for the zero-rating under section 11(2)(c), the vendor contracted to provide the international transport service and domestic and/or ancillary transport services does not have to physically perform the domestic and/or ancillary transport services.
-For example, the freight forwarder contracted by a client to provide a door-to-door international transport service does not have to physically perform the ocean carriage itself, attend to the Customs clearance of the goods or physically transport the goods from the harbour to the customer's premises itself.
+Section 11(2)(c) zero-rates the domestic leg of the international transport of goods, as well as any ancillary transport services rendered, where these services are supplied by the same vendor, who is contracted by the customer to provide the zero-rated international transport service.

+In order to qualify for the zero-rating under section 11(2)(c), a vendor that is contracted to provide the international transport service and domestic and/or ancillary transport services does not have to physically perform the domestic and/or ancillary transport services.
+For example, a freight forwarder contracted by a client to provide a door-to-door international transport service does not have to physically perform the ocean carriage itself, attend to the Customs clearance of the goods or physically transport the goods from the harbour to the customer's premises.
 The freight forwarder may for example, subcontract another transport company to move the goods from the harbour to the customer's premises or subcontract the ocean carriage to a shipping line.
-This will however not disqualify the freight forwarder from applying the zero rate as envisaged under section 11(2)(c).
+This will not disqualify the freight forwarder from applying the zero rate as envisaged under section 11(2)(c) when invoicing its customer.
+The freight forwarder who contracts with the customer is therefore the person who is contractually supplying these services even if they are rendered by someone else.